matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 ### Alternatives

+We could consider also copying user-scoped state, perhaps in a future MSC.
+One way to achieve this would be to allow a room founder special permission to create user-scoped events for users other than themselves under particular circumstances.

+For example, we could permit this kind of not-my-user user-scoped event for the founder, if it occurs between their `m.room.create` and before any `m.room.member` events.
+Of course, the definition of "between" needs to be carefully crafted, and, if possible, some provision to prevent the room founder from forking the room later and modifying the outcome would be useful.

 ### Security considerations

 New state events are created by the upgrading user, so it may be possible for